dsinkerii/messedup-settings/README.md

 ### (for best experience, install https://git.frohnmeyer-wds.de/JfMods/Slyde to remove limit from options, allows to set any value more or less than intended)

+## if you have any issues, open an issue here if you have a github account, or dm me at `@dsinkerii` on discord (but make sure you ping me on discord or smth if you cant use both methods)

 # ‼️ READ BEFORE INSTALLING ‼️

 🔴 IF you are the one who is going to edit the settings, make sure to follow these steps: